Who's the Sharp Objects killer? The top theories, broken down

 Mama dearest

 Forget about Norma Bates, Livia Soprano or Betty Draper.
 Adora Crellin could be the worst mom on TV.
-She's so bad, Adora might have even killed her precious Marian.
+She's so bad, she even killed her precious Marian.

 "She was sickly," Jackie explains when Kansas City asks what happened to Camille's sister.
-And it might have been a sickness caused by mama Adora.
+And now we known it was a sickness caused by mama Adora, who has Munchausen syndrome by proxy, a mental disorder that leads people to harm others to get attention and admiration as the caregiver.

-"Adora had been making Marian sick for a long time -- for attention, maybe, but also to keep her sweet innocent angel child weak and dependent (in contrast to the "willful" Camille -- who I'm willing to bet Adora regarded as a kind of rival for Marian's affection)," Reddit user maddiez0 reflects on a subreddit full of theorizing about Adora's supposed poisoning of Marian.
+"Adora had been making Marian sick for a long time -- for attention, maybe, but also to keep her sweet innocent angel child weak and dependent (in contrast to the "willful" Camille -- who I'm willing to bet Adora regarded as a kind of rival for Marian's affection)," Reddit user maddiez0 reflected on a subreddit full of theorizing about Adora's supposed poisoning of Marian before Episode 7 made that plot point clear.

-And if Adora was actually capable of killing Marian, she could just as well have killed her two mentees if she felt they weren't paying her the devotion she deserved.
-We're talking about a woman who just told her older daughter -- who cuts herself -- that she never loved her.
+And if Adora was capable of killing Marian, and also making Amma sick, she could just as well have killed her two mentees if she felt they weren't paying her the devotion she deserved.
+We're talking about a woman who told her older daughter -- who cuts herself -- that she never loved her.
+And that's far from the worst thing she's done.

 Then again, isn't this too obvious?
 In Episode 2 a boy named James Capisi says he saw a woman in white taking Natalie Keene.
 In that same episode we see Adora looking like this: